 A further complication is the fact that most of the moor is a scheduled ancient monument and protected under the Ancient Monuments and Archeological Areas Act 1979.
 Any unlawful interference to the moor can result in a criminal prosecution.

-The committee has discussed this matter on a number of occasions and the decision has been taken to arrange fencing of 14 shafts across the moor posing a risk to humans and animals alike.
-A number of organisations have been contacted in order to provide financial support and this project is ongoing.
+The committee discussed this matter on a number of occasions and the decision was taken to arrange fencing of shafts across the moor that pose a risk to humans and animals alike.

 Sam Roberts the group's treasurer, made a start on the fencing project in June 2019.
 This required two separate applications sent to both Historic England and the Planning Inspectorate, as well as an advertisement placed within a local newspaper.